bishoyh/Notes-on-git/README.md

 ## Installation

-- Install it from the chrome webstore by following the URL: https://goo.gl/Wj595G
-- Or download the extension and [load it manually](http://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system/247654#247654)
+for now (chrome store coming soon) download the extension and [load it manually](http://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system/247654#247654)

 ## Setup